cwcomiskey/Misc/Optiver/README.md

-# Optiver -- Data Scientist Application Materials
+# Optiver -- Riddle Algorithm Files

 * riddle.R	- full algorithm for optimal a in four player game